fabanc/intern4-exercises/exercise-1/ReadMe.md

 - Start the local http-server by running: `npm run start`
 - Go to: http://127.0.0.1:8080/node_modules/intern/

 However you will see that the page displays nothing.
 If you open the debugger in Chrome Developer Tools, you will even see an error message `Error: The server does not support suite glob resolution`.
-This is because debugging in Chrome does not expression for the location of the unit test.
+This is because debugging in Chrome does not support glob expression to describe the location of the unit test.
 Instead you need a path to an existing file.

-In other word, this is because our configuration file use a glob expression in the configuration file.
+In other words, this error happens because our configuration file uses a glob expression in the configuration file.

 ```json
 {